 You can edit and update each immunization’s VFC information, dose, lot #, manufacturer, VIS information, note, as well as whether the immunization was administered, refused, contraindicated, or canceled.
 When selecting certain options, such as Contraindicated, you can add additional details, such as a contraindication reason.
 All completed immunization orders can also include who completed the order and a date and time.

-Configure the Immunization History: Read the Configure Immunizations article to learn how to arrange, add, or remove immunizations from your office’s default screen.
+Configure the Immunization History: Read Configure the Immunization History Screen to learn how to arrange, hide, or display immunizations on your office’s default screen.

 Vaccine Lot Report: To run an immunization report on multiple patients (say, to determine which patients received a specific vaccine lot within a specific date range), you can run the Vaccine Lot Report.